haakemono/Bachelor/README.md

 - [Video Demonstration of Draw Game](https://youtu.be/D5UQdGqIIBw)
 - [Video Demonstration of Apple Catcher](https://youtu.be/iReqirHHHMs)
 ---
+## AI Declaration
+Background images and figures are gneraeted by ChatGPT 4o by OpenAI.
 ## Documentation and Resources

 - [PyGame Documentation](https://www.pygame.org/docs/)